PedroMiguel424/benjvi.github.io/_drafts/2021-09-11-honduras-trip-1.markdown

 I did find it rather strange to see many cruise passengers lying around all day on the sunlounger, having temporarily decamped from their regular sunlounger on the cruise ship.
 As they say, different strokes for different folks.

-This was the end of time on Roatan.
+This was the end of our time on Roatan.
 From there, we returned to the mainland and set off on another epic journey across the country to Copan.

 Continued in [Part 2 (link TODO)]()